Stranger6667/xdump/README.rst

     :target: https://pypi.python.org/pypi/xdump
     :alt: Latest PyPI version

-XDump is an utility to make partial consistent dump and load it into the database.
+XDump is a utility to make a consistent partial dump and load it into the database.

 The idea is to provide an ability to specify what to include in the dump via SQL queries.